uglyog/clientside-haml-js/README.markdown

 As with the ruby implementation, HTML style attributes are also supported.
 However, these are evaluated at compile time and not runtime as the ruby HAML does.

+## Unescaped Lines

+Any line starting with an exclamation (ignoring whitespace), is skipped over by the parser and copied as is to the output buffer.
+This allows lines which make cause parsing issues to be included in the output.